Healthy, well-maintained green lawn in front of a Georgetown, Texas home

 Where does your pricing data come from?

-Published Georgetown market data from LawnGuru and LawnStarter, normalized to typical local lot sizes, plus ongoing operator quotes.
+Our own compiled Georgetown market data: published local price ranges normalized to typical lot sizes, plus ongoing operator quotes.
 We show ranges, not a single number, because the right price depends on your lot size, grass type, and service frequency.

 What if my neighborhood is not listed?